-- · AUECO 101 Introduction to Microeconomics
+- AUECO 101 Introduction to Microeconomics

-- · AUECO 102 Introduction to Macroeconomics
+- AUECO 102 Introduction to Macroeconomics

 - AUMGT 100 Introduction to Business

 - AUMAT 110 Elementary Calculus I OR

 - AUMAT 116 Elementary Calculus I (Enriched)

-- · AUSTA 153 Introductory Applied Statistics
+- AUSTA 153 Introductory Applied Statistics

 - AUENG 102 Critical Reading, Critical Writing OR

 - AUENG 103 English Literature from the Romantic Period to the Present

 - 12 additional credits toward the Engagement and Knowledge components of the Augustana Core.

-Bachelor of Music (BMus)
+Bachelor of Music (BMus) [Augustana]

-The Bachelor of Music program consists of $\bigstar$ 122, including $\bigstar$ 63.5 of core music requirements, $\bigstar$ 25.5 in one of the five Bachelor of Music majors, and $\bigstar$ 33 of non-music requirements.
-In two of these majors, Liturgical Arts and Musical Arts, a minor is required; in the other three majors, Piano, Voice, and Comprehensive, a minor is optional.
-The minor consists of a minimum of $\bigstar$ 18 in one discipline or approved interdisciplinary area, including at least $\bigstar$ 12 at the senior level.
+The Bachelor of Music program consists of \bigstar 122, including \bigstar 63.5 of core music requirements, \bigstar 25.5 in one of the three Bachelor of Music majors, and \bigstar 33 of non-music requirements.
+A minor is optional in all three majors.
+The minor consists of a minimum of \bigstar 18 in one discipline or approved interdisciplinary area, including at least \bigstar 12 at the senior level.
 A student should be aware that it may not be possible to complete certain combinations of majors and minors without extending the time required to earn the degree.